Valuation

 EBIT ÷ (Total Assets − Current Liabilities) × 100

-ROCE measures how well a company generates profits from ALL capital (both equity and debt).
-Unlike ROE which only considers equity, ROCE gives a complete picture.
+ROCE measures how well a company generates profits from ALL capital (both equity and debt), unlike ROE which only considers equity.

-How to interpret: ROCE should be higher than the company's cost of borrowing.
-ROCE above 15-20% indicates the company is creating value.
-ROCE consistently above ROE suggests the company uses debt efficiently.
+How to interpret: ROCE should be higher than the cost of borrowing.
+Above 15–20% indicates value creation.
+ROCE consistently above ROE suggests efficient use of debt.

 Dividends